End of Year Sale - Up to $65K off - Ends Dec. 31st

 • Composting

-Contaminated soil is explored and stored in a pile or a thin layer distributed over a larger area, for the degradation of contaminants.
-This process enables some organic contaminants (oil origin compounds, non-halogen compounds and some of the halogen compounds and pesticides) to be removed from the soil, by way of biological degradation.
+Contaminated soil is explored and stored in a pile or a thin layer distributed over a larger area for the degradation of contaminants.
+This process enables some organic contaminants (oil-originating compounds, non-halogen compounds, and some of the halogen compounds and pesticides) to be removed from the soil by way of biological degradation.
 The process is carried out by aerobic organisms, which mineralize organic compounds to simple compounds such as CO2, H2O, and others.

 Have a question?
 Talk to an expert!